kevtainer/Tune-OrgChart/README.md

 * `docker-machine create --driver virtualbox tune`
 * `eval "$(docker-machine env tune)"` (you trust me, yes?)
 * `docker-machine ip tune` Use this ip address to setup your vhost file
-* Add `api.tune.local` && `tune.local` into your hosts file with the aforementioned ip address
+* Add `api.tune.dev` && `tune.dev` into your hosts file with the aforementioned ip address
 * `cd ~/Tune` (you cloned the repository, right?)
 * Build the custom images
   * `docker build -t tune/nginx ./docker/images/nginx`